Alcoa: Hunt's departure

+The World Wars

+Historian George David Smith notes that "war was good to Alcoa."
+The FTC would bring an antitrust case after WWI.
 By the end of World War I Alcoa's New Kensington facility accounted for 3,292 workers—a fifth of the local population—and covered over 1 million square feet of manufacturing space on 75 acres.
+The war enabled Alcoa to increase production by 40% and to export some ninety million pounds to the Western Allies.

 After WWI, Alcoa obtained the rights to Alfred Wilm's duralumin patent, which led to additional research into other aluminum alloys.
 By 1923, Alcoa's New Kensington, Pennsylvania plant was using horizontal extrusion presses, with preheated billets, for aerospace and construction applications.
 One of the first industrial uses was for the Navy's Shenandoah, followed ten years later with airplane applications.
+The Northern Aluminum Company in Quebec was renamed the Aluminum Company of Canada (ALCAN) in 1925.
+They were responsible for the development of Arvida, Quebec, a remote area 250 km north of Quebec City, including infrastructure to support the plant workforce.

+Davis was named chairman of Alcoa's board of directors in 1928 and remained in that role for thirty years until his retirement.

-In 1938, the Justice Department charged Alcoa with illegal monopolization, and demanded that the company be dissolved.
+In 1938, the Justice Department charged Alcoa with illegal monopolization and demanded that the company be dissolved.
 The case of United States v.
 Alcoa was settled six years later.

-In 1963, John D. Harper, a Tennessee native who had started with the company in 1925, then was hired, in 1933, as an electrical engineer, following his graduation from the University of Tennessee, and who had subsequently served as vice president and director; was named president of Alcoa, then CEO, in 1965, then chairman, in 1970, serving until his retirement from Alcoa, in 1975.
-Harper was also a director of Mellon Bank N.A., Goodyear Tire and Rubber Company and Procter & Gamble, and a trustee of Carnegie-Mellon University.
-An advocate of close associations between business and government, in 1972, Harper, with General Electric CEO Fred J. Borch was instrumental in co-founding the Business Roundtable, and served as its chairman for three years.
+During both World Wars, about 90% of U.S. aluminum production went to military uses.
+A German U-Boat sank the SS Alcoa Puritan in 1942, as it carried a load of bauxite ore.

+Alumax

 In 1998, Alcoa acquired Alumax in a cash and share deal for $2.8 billion.
 Alcoa paid $50 a share in cash for half of the shares and 0.6975 Alcoa share for each of the remaining Alumax shares.
 Alcoa also assumed $1 billion in debt.
-Alumax's assets included the Eastalco aluminum smelter in Adamstown Maryland, the Intalco aluminum smelter in Ferndale Washington, and the Kawneer brand of building construction products.
+Alumax's assets included the Eastalco aluminum smelter in Adamstown, Maryland, the Intalco aluminum smelter in Ferndale, Washington, and the Kawneer brand of building construction products.

+Reynolds

 In 2000, Alcoa acquired Reynolds Metals Co. in an all-share deal for $4.5 billion.
 To clear anti-competition regulatory hurdles, Alcoa was required to sell Reynolds's 25% interest in a Washington smelter and all of Reynolds's alumina refineries.
-Reynolds owned a 56% interest in the Worsley alumina refinery in Australia, 50% interest in a refinery in Germany and 100% interest in a Texas refinery.
+Reynolds owned a 56% interest in the Worsley alumina refinery in Australia, a 50% interest in a refinery in Germany, and a 100% interest in a Texas refinery.
 Alcoa also planned to sell Reynolds's construction and distribution business and the company's $400 million transportation business.
 Alcoa sold its packaging and consumer business, formerly called Reynolds Metals, to the Rank Group for $2.7 billion in 2008.